Your real estate landing pages could be costing you $10,000, $20,000, $50,000. That’s only one lost deal.

 This is exactly why I’m going to show you how to optimize your real estate landing pages for conversion.

 Follow these rules in your own market.

 But first, a quick note about why your website isn’t converting as you want it to (the answer is simpler than you think).

-Why Your Real Estate Landing Pages are Missing the Mark
+Are Your Real Estate Landing Pages Missing the Mark?

 Someone arrives on your website…